cokasaki/website/content/courses/qsci483/linear-regression/math-diagnostics.md

 ## Heteroskedasticity ##

 The most common way of testing for heteroskedaticity is the Breusch-Pagan test (implemented in R as ncv.test).
 This tests whether the variance of the residuals is dependent on the values of the predictors.
-(TODO)
+This tests works by conducting regression as ordinary and calculating the residuals $\hat{\epsilon}$.
+Then we consider the possibility that the square of the residuals $\hat{\epsilon}^2$ depends upon the predictors.
+We test this by fitting a new linear model: $$\hat{\epsilon}^2 = X\gamma + \eta.$$
+The test statistic is $nR^2$ where $R^2$ is the coefficient of determination for the second model.
+Under the null hypothesis that the predictors have no effect. this test statistic is distributed $\chi^2_{k-1}$.
+(TODO: why?)